Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Rather than simply listing your duties make sure you highlight tangible accomplishments and results that can be quantified.
-Use notes to create your accomplishments easily scannable and engaging to potential employers.
+Instead of listing your job responsibilities make sure you highlight tangible achievements and quantifiable results.
+Use notes to create these accomplishments easy to read and interesting for prospective employers.

 4. Emphasize Transferable Skills

-Find transferable skills that could prove valuable in your desired job or in the industry.
-These can include abilities like leadership, communication, problem-solving and collaboration.
-This showcases your adaptability and ability to work in a variety of roles.
+Find transferable skills that could be useful in the desired role or industry.
+These can include abilities such as leadership, communication, problem-solving and teamwork.
+This showcases your adaptability and suitability for different job posts.

 5. Keep It Concise and Well-Structured

-Ensure your resume is concise by using concise sentences and organizing information into sections using appropriate headings.
-Use bold or italics to emphasize key details but avoid overwhelming the reader with excessive formatting.
+It is important to ensure that your resume is concise with short paragraphs and breaking down information into sections using appropriate headings.
+Use bold or italics in order to draw attention to crucial details but try not to overwhelm readers with overly complicated formatting.

 6. Proofread for Errors

-It is important to proofread your resume for any grammatical or spelling errors.
-A minor error can make a bad impression on prospective employers.
+It is important to proofread your resume for any spelling or grammatical mistakes.
+Even the smallest error could cause a negative impression to prospective employers.

 Conclusion